garcia-sonia/Rock-Paper-Scissors/README.md

 Finally, different emojis are used in the game rules modal and in the round result section as this is a feature generally liked by children.

-The colour palette is bold, bright, and candid including colours like orange, dark blue and white in buttons and fonts.
+The colour palette is bright, and candid including colours like orange, dark blue and white in buttons and fonts.
 The yellow sun and the light blue sea and sky in the background take a dominant place in the site colour representation.

 ## Features